apache/tvm/docs/dev/microtvm_design.rst

 4. The TVM RPC server.
 5. (optional) Simplified Parameters.

-This firmware image is flashed onto the device and a GraphRuntime instance is created on the host.
+This firmware image is flashed onto the device and a GraphExecutor instance is created on the host.
-The GraphRuntime drives execution by sending RPC commands over a UART:
+The GraphExecutor drives execution by sending RPC commands over a UART:

 .. figure:: https://raw.githubusercontent.com/tvmai/web-data/main/images/dev/microtvm_host_driven.svg
    :align: center